vortydev/Gary/README.md

 # Roles:

+There are two flavours of roles, **groups** and **subroles**.

-Add roles (case-sensitively!) to the `roles.roles` section of `config.json`.
-A role requires a unique ID and a name matching a configured role on the server. `assignableRoles` is a list of the IDs that can be assigned using the `role` command. `defaultRoles` are the IDs of the roles a user is automatically assigned on joining the server.
+**Group roles** are configured in the `roles.roles` section of `config.json`.
+A group role requires a unique ID and a name matching a configured role on the server. `assignableRoles` is a list of the IDs that can be assigned using the `role` command. `defaultRoles` are the IDs of the group roles a user is automatically assigned on joining the server.

+**Subroles** are managed via the `subrole` command.
+Subroles can be created and deleted with `subrole new` and `subrole delete`.
+Once added, a `subrole` can be assigned to one or many parents with `subrole add`, or removed with `subrole remove`.
+Lastly, availably subroles can be shown with `subrole list` and `subrole list <group name>`.

 # Permissions: